sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 - A mapping you write between the field IDs you created in the fillable document template  and the JSON keys you submit to the generation API.
 See [Mappings](doc:document-generation-intro#mappings) for more information.

 - A name for the "generator" for this fillable form.
-A generator can contain multiple templates and mappings.
+A generator can contain related templates and mappings.
 For example, if you submit a `6_month_customer_contract.pdf` template, Sensible can store it in a `customer_contracts` generator along with a `3_month_customer_contract.pdf` and other related templates and their mappings.

 Mappings
 ----